Effective LLM Governance Starts with Infrastructure

 Because LLM technology is evolving so quickly, there isn't one clear set of rules for governing it yet.
 Many of the older governance models for traditional AI don't quite fit the unique complexities of large language models.
 This lack of a universal standard means you have to carve your own path.
 Instead of waiting for industry-wide rules, focus on building a flexible framework based on core principles like fairness, transparency, and accountability.
 This approach allows you to adapt your governance strategy as the technology and regulations mature, ensuring you stay ahead of the curve.

-Addressing privacy and copyright
+Tackling privacy concerns and copyright issues

 LLMs are trained on enormous datasets, which immediately brings up questions about data privacy and copyright.
 It's absolutely critical to handle this data carefully.
 This means not only following privacy laws like GDPR but also ensuring that all data is collected, stored, and used in a way that respects individual privacy.
 You also need to consider the source of your training data to avoid copyright infringement and be clear about the ownership of the content your models generate.
 Establishing strict data handling protocols from day one is non-negotiable for protecting both your customers and your business.